 9. Secure edges

-Once the glue has bonded you can trim the edges.
+Now you can trim the edges.
 This is easiest done using a sharp Stanley knife.
 Change blades if required for better quality installation.

-10. Enjoy your new garden!
+10. Enjoy your new garden!!

 Once you have secured the borders, step back and admire your new garden.
 It may take a little time for the grass to acclimatise (sometimes we like to hurry the process along with a leaf blower!) but your garden is immediately ready to play on or just enjoy and will look fantastic for many years to come.